 Orangethorpe United Methodist Church:

-Latest News — June 23, 2017
+Latest News — April 3, 2019

 This is an informal collection of recent news items about people and events in the life of our church.
 Your contributions are always welcome.

-- June.
+- April 2019.
 Who's celebrating a birthday this month?
 Please visit our birthdays page.

 The news, in print.
 A number of copies of an up-to-date printed version of this web page are placed on the table in the narthex nearly every Sunday for the benefit of those persons who do not access the internet regularly.
 When you come to church, please pick up a copy for your own use, or to share with your friends.
 We urge you, however, to visit the OUMC web site regularly, to get the full benefit of the information which is available there for you.